-SELLER OF ACCOUNTING PRACTICE MUST PAY BROKER FEE EVEN THOUGH BROKER TERMINATED THE ENGAGEMENT
+SELLER MUST PAY BROKER FEE DESPITE TERMINATION OF ENGAGEMENT

 Share